wencanning/self-study-CS/LLM/RL/deepseek/SemEval_Agent_Prompt.md

 {}

 ## Final Instruction
-// Your final response must strictly follow the output format defined in the original instruction.
-Crucially, you must include a `## Analysis` section that explicitly links the text evidence to the chosen category definition, resolving any prior ambiguities.
+Your final response must strictly follow the output format defined in the original instruction.
+Crucially, you must start with `## Analysis` section that explicitly links the text evidence to the chosen category definition, resolving any prior ambiguities.